Blow up Analysis for Anomalous Granular Gases: Proof of Theorem

 \subsection{Anomalous Cooling Process}

-We will prove in this Subsection the cooling process of an anomalous gas for nonnegative $a$, that is points \ref{thmCoolingInf}, \ref{thmCoolingExp} and \ref{thmCoolingFin} of Theorem \ref{thmCrit}.
-Both upper and lower bounds for energy of $f$ will be obtained together, thanks to the results of Subsection \ref{subLemma}.
+We will prove in this Subsection the cooling process of an anomalous gas for a nonnegative constant $a$ in the collision kernel \eqref{ba}, that is points \ref{thmCoolingInf}, \ref{thmCoolingExp} and \ref{thmCoolingFin} of Theorem \ref{thmCrit}.
+Both upper and lower bounds for the energy of $f$ will be obtained together, thanks to the results of Subsection \ref{subLemma}.

 For the sake of simplicity, let us denote for $t < T_c$